Angela Downey: Inter-county

-Downey was just thirteen years-old when she first played senior camogie with Kilkenny in 1970.
+Downey was only 13 when she first played senior camogie with Kilkenny in 1970.
 Two years later, in 1972, she was still a member of the team when she lined out in her first championship decider.
-Cork provided the opposition and it was Cork who secured a 2–5 to 1–4 victory.
+Cork was the opposition and it was Cork who secured a 2–5 to 1–4 victory.
 Two years later, in 1974, Kilkenny were back in the All-Ireland final and, once again, Cork were the opponents.
 The game ended level with Kilkenny scoring 3–8 and Cork scoring 4–5.
-The replay took place a few weeks later, and another tense game ensued.
-Kilkenny sneaked the victory by 3–3 to 1–5 and Downey captured her first All-Ireland medal.
+The replay took place a few weeks later, and it was another tight game.
+Kilkenny clinched the victory by 3–3 to 1–5 and Downey received her first All-Ireland medal.

 Kilkenny surrendered their All-Ireland crown in 1975.
 Downey later lined out in a third All-Ireland final in 1976.
 On that occasion Kilkenny took on Dublin.
-At the full-time whistle Kilkenny were the winners by 0–6 to 1–2.
+Kilkenny were the winners by 0–6 to 1–2.
 It was Downey's second All-Ireland medal.

-In 1977, Downey captained Kilkenny in their quest for back-to-back All-Ireland titles.
+In 1977, Downey captained Kilkenny in their search for back-to-back All-Ireland titles.
 That year she guided her county to the All-Ireland final once again.
 Wexford, the winners of the championship two years earlier, provided the opposition.
-Kilkenny ultimately won on a score line of 3–4 to 1–3.
-Not only was it Downey's third All-Ireland medal but she also had the honour of collecting the O'Duffy Cup.
+Kilkenny won on a score line of 3–4 to 1–3.
+Not only was it Downey's third All-Ireland medal but she collected the O'Duffy Cup.
 She was later chosen as the B&I Player of the Year.

 Kilkenny went into decline for the next few years; however, Downey added a National Camogie League medal to her collection in 1980.
 It was Kilkenny's first title in that competition.
 In 1981, Kilkenny met Cork in the championship decider.
 Both sides ended the game with 3–9 apiece.
-IN the replay, Kilkenny won by 1–9 to 0–7 with Downey collecting a fourth All-Ireland medal.
+In the replay, Kilkenny won by 1–9 to 0–7 with Downey collecting a fourth All-Ireland medal.

 All-Ireland success was slow in coming over the next few years; however, Downey won a second National League medal with Kilkenny in 1982.
 Three years later in 1985 she collected a third winners' medal in that competition.
 Kilkenny later qualified for another All-Ireland final.
 Dublin provided the opposition on that occasion.
 The final ended with a 0–13 to 1–5 victory for Kilkenny, giving her a fifth All-Ireland medal.